Go Back

 • 1 tsp. vanilla

-• 1/3 cup chopped pecans (for garnish on top of glaze)
+• 1/3 cup chopped pecans for garnish on top of glaze

 Instructions

-• In a large bowl, whisk together the flour, baking powder, salt and cinnamon.
+• Mix dry ingredients: In a large bowl, whisk together the flour, baking powder, salt and cinnamon.

-2 cups All-Purpose flour, 2 1/2 tsp. baking powder, 1/2 tsp. salt, 1/4 tsp. cinnamon
+2 cups all-purpose flour, 2 1/2 tsp. baking powder, 1/2 tsp. salt, 1/4 tsp. cinnamon

-8 Tbsp. cold, unsalted butter (1 stick)
+8 Tbsp. unsalted butter

-1/2 cup heavy cream, cold, 1/4 cup brown sugar, packed, 1 large egg, 1 tsp. vanilla extract
+1/2 cup heavy cream, 1/4 cup brown sugar, 1 large egg, 1 tsp. vanilla extract

-• Combine using a wooden spoon or rubber spatula until slightly incorporated.
+• Shape dough: Combine using a wooden spoon or rubber spatula until slightly incorporated.
 Turn out dough onto a lightly floured surface and fold just until combined in a ball and flatten out and form into a circle.
 Dough may appear dry, but will form together.
 If dough is sticky, use flour as needed (but not too much!)

 • Optional but recommended: freeze the scones for 15-30 minutes, especially if you feel the dough got warm while you were working with it.
 Cold dough = best scones.

-• Place the scones on the prepared baking sheet and bake for 15-16 minutes or until lightly browned on top.
+• Bake: Place the scones on the prepared baking sheet and bake for 15-16 minutes or until lightly browned on top.

 • Make the glaze: melt the butter in the maple syrup, either in the microwave or on the stove in a small saucepan.
 Add in the powdered sugar and vanilla extract, mix until smooth.

-1/3 cup maple syrup, pure, 2 Tbsp. butter, 1 1/4 cup confectioners sugar, 1 tsp. vanilla
+1/3 cup pure maple syrup, 2 Tbsp. butter, 1 1/4 cup confectioners sugar, 1 tsp. vanilla

-1/3 cup chopped pecans (for garnish on top of glaze)
+1/3 cup chopped pecans

 • Scones are best the day of, or store in the fridge for 2-3 days.
 Enjoy!